 Additionally, you will earn 2X points per dollar spent at restaurants, office supply stores, car rental agencies, and on cable, internet, and phone service purchases.
 All other purchases will earn 1X points per dollar spent.

-One key difference between this card and the Marriott Rewards® Premier Credit Card is that you can earn Gold Elite Status with Marriott Rewards by spending $50,000 during your account year.
+One key difference between this card and the Marriott Rewards® Premier Credit Card is that you can earn Gold Elite Status with Marriott by spending $50,000 during your account year.
 Your account year starts when you open the account and ends after 12 statements.
+Unfortunately, with the new Marriott program, Gold status no longer includes breakfast or club lounge access.

 This card does not incur foreign transaction fees and has a $99 annual fee.